likeyou-ky/cs4248project/README.md

-# Modification on Sentic GCN
+# Aspect-based Sentiment Analysis with Enhanced Graph Convolutional Networks
 # Introduction
 This repository was used in this paper:

-Aspect-based Sentiment Analysis with enhanced graph convolutional networks
+Aspect-based Sentiment Analysis with Enhanced Graph Convolutional Networks
 <br>
 Cao Peng, Gao Gui, Li Bozhao, Li Keyou, Mo Yunbin